syncfusion-content/ej2-layouts-docs/ej2-javascript/timeline/customization.md

 ### Dot shadow

-You can add shadow effects to the Timeline dots to make it feel visually engaging by using the `--dot-outer-space` variable.
+You can add shadow effects to the Timeline dots to make it feel visually engaging by using the `--dot-outer-space` & `--dot-border` variables.

 {% if page.publishingplatform == "typescript" %}